httptim/BcknWeb/README.md

   </tr>
 </table>

-Rewrite of the Krist Web Wallet, in React.
-This is a fully clientside Krist wallet that only needs to communicate to the Krist node itself.
+Fork of KristWeb adapted for Bckn cryptocurrency.
+This is a fully clientside Bckn wallet that only needs to communicate to the Bckn node itself.
 It securely saves wallets encrypted in your browser's Local Storage, so you don't have to type in wallet passwords ever again!